AliMuhammadAslam/Deep-Learning-3D-Bounding-Box-Estimation/README.md

-# 3D Bounding Box using Deep Learning and Geometry
+# 3D Bounding Box Estimation using Deep Learning and Geometry